blukatdevelopment/UnchainedWorldsOld/gm_tools/guide_to_power.md

 to the mechanics.

 #### The power sheet
-The power sheet contains the following information:
+The party's power sheet contains the following information:
 - A count of power
 - A progress clock with four ticks for each type of power (Might, Narrative, Contract)
 - A list of any NPC contacts the party knows